Rose o' the River: Plot

-As described in a film magazine, Rose (Lee) is the center of a typical circle of small town admirers, dangling them all but laying most carefully the chosen suitor Steve Waterman (Foss), foreman of the lumber gang working the forest near her home.
+As described in a film magazine, Rose is the center of a typical circle of small town admirers, dangling them all but laying most carefully the chosen suitor Steve Waterman, foreman of the lumber gang working the forest near her home.
 They become engaged and he begins constructing a little home when Claude Merrill, a ribbon clerk from Boston who is pretending to be a big businessman, arrives in the community and gives ardent court.
 Although true to her first love, she is so impressed by her new admirer's devotion that she gives him a tender farewell, which is seen by her fiancé.
 Believing the worst, Steve breaks off the engagement, and Rose welcomes an opportunity to go to Boston as nurse to Steve's ailing aunt.
 Here she learns the clerk's true estate and returns to the country, but finds patching up the quarrel with Steve difficult.
 When a lumberjack makes a slurring remark about her, however, her uncle hears her former sweetheart Steve's defense of her and his declaration that he would marry her if she would let him.
 It is then a simple matter for her to bring about a reconciliation and precipitate the ceremony.